KYB

 The technologies exist.
 The data exists.
 The algorithms exist.

-• Access to dozens of data sources in real-time (public registries, biometric databases, fraud histories)
+• Access to dozens of real-time data sources (registries, biometrics, fraud records)

 What Your B2B Anti-Fraud Strategy Should Be